ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-4-1.md

-# Recognizing the Difference Between Delegation and Micromanagement

 In this chapter, we will explore the importance of recognizing the difference between delegation and micromanagement in empowering teams.
 Understanding these distinct approaches allows leaders to foster a culture of trust, autonomy, and self-sufficiency within their teams.